Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Key Facts

 UK OPSS keyword search returned 42 asbestos-tagged records on 12 May 2026.
-38 belong to the 2026 craft-sand wave.
-The remaining four are unrelated to play sand.
+37 belong to the 2026 craft-sand wave.
+The remaining five are unrelated to play sand (includes ref 2603-0185 which is not present in OPSS for KTL or any other supplier).

 ACCC, MBIE, and Health Canada portals were each retrieved directly.
 The EU Safety Gate alerts page at ec.europa.eu/safety-gate-alerts is JavaScript-rendered and did not yield clean extraction.